Adelaide University: Governance and structure

-As of 2025, research and teaching is divided between the two foundation universities.
-The University of Adelaide has three faculties divided into 25 constituent schools and the University of South Australia is divided into seven academic units.
-The establishment of faculties and academic departments of the merged Adelaide University will formally be the responsibility of its University Council.
+The official opening of Adelaide University took place on 29 January 2026.

-Adelaide University plans to be organised into six colleges, each with various discipline-based schools:
+The university's governance structure includes two Deputy Chancellor roles, currently held by James (Jim) Hazel and Janet Finlay.

 University Council

-The main governing body of the institution will be its Council.
+The main governing body of the institution will be its council.
 It will be the executive committee responsible for managing operations, setting policies and appointing the chancellor and vice-chancellor.
-The Council will comprise: the chancellor, vice-chancellor, a member of the academic staff, a member of the professional staff, an undergraduate student, a postgraduate student, at least one member with a commercial background, two members with prior experience in financial management and other members appointed by the selection committee.
-The selection committee, which will comprise the chancellor and six other appointed members, can appoint members to the Council to serve for between 2 and 4 years.
+The council will comprise: the chancellor, vice-chancellor, a member of the academic staff, a member of the professional staff, an undergraduate student, a postgraduate student, at least one member with a commercial background, two members with prior experience in financial management and other members appointed by the selection committee.
+The selection committee, which will comprise the chancellor and six other appointed members, can appoint members to the council to serve for between 2 and 4 years.
 This excludes elected staff and student members, which have a term limit of 2 years.